 Full-Time Volunteers live and work in Casa de los Amigos.
 They work between 40 to 45 hours a week, participate fully in Casa community living, are fluent in Spanish, and are able to commit to between nine months to one year of service.
 Full-time volunteers help run the Hospitality Program (including the guest house, maintaining community spaces, and planning and running events), work with the Peace Programs, live in community, and share in the many other tasks and projects needed to keep our house and community healthy, safe and vibrant.
 Volunteers stay at the Casa for free and receive a basic food stipend, but are responsible for their own personal and travel expenses.
-If you are interested in volunteering at the Casa full-time, please first read the description of the full-time volunteer position, which paints a detailed picture of Casa daily work and life.
+If you are interested in volunteering at the Casa full-time, please first read the description of the full-time volunteer position, where you can also download the application.

 Maintenance Volunteers usually work part-time hours or more and do not necessarily need to speak fluent Spanish.
 We evaluate these applications on a case-by-case basis.
 Maintenance Volunteers can often live and work in the Casa without a six month required minimum stay, and have either experienced skill in a specific trade, general handyperson experience, and/or some serious and dedicated tinkering abilities.
 They are careful, neat and pay attention to detail.
 Examples of specific skills the Casa can use are (but not limited to): cement work, interior and exterior painting, plumbing, electricity, masonry, carpentry, furniture repair, and general handyperson skills.
 We are also interested in working with people who live elsewhere in Mexico City, have any of these skills and would like to help us with a project.